alphagov/notifications-ruby-client/DOCUMENTATION.md

 ## Install the client

-Run the following code in the command line:
+Run the following in the command line:

 ```
 gem install 'notifications-ruby-client'